-I usually don’t spend more than £500 on a new computer.
+I usually don’t spend more than £500 on a new computer, but this gaming product had me enthralled and I couldn’t help myself.
 More often than not I’m an incremental upgrader; adding a bit here or a little there, but each time I invest in a new system it’s almost a quantum leap.
 With this last machine I couldn’t really do that because the motherboard was end-of-life on the socket for the CPU, I already had an SSD in it and the bottlenecks on the motherboard made it so getting a new graphics card wasn’t worth it.
 It’s gone on for five or so years (though the graphics card is older) and I decided that it was finally time for an upgrade.
 I’d been saving up for another plan that hadn’t panned out, so I figured I would spend a decent amount, though not only has the game changed in terms of what’s available, but also in terms of the price.

 I spent £1520 on a machine that will blow my socks off, and it has just been assembled and is awaiting quality check before being shipped to me.
 It’s got a 4.4Ghz quad-core i7, 16GB RAM, a 240GB SSD with a 2TB SATA to back it up, with a GTX 1070 from MSI.
 I’ve never invested this kind of money in a system before, nor have I been this close to the bleeding edge of tech.
 I always lag behind a couple of generations as best I can to make sure that I get a good deal.